Osher-Edri/SpringBootItemApi/README.md

 - Docker
 - Angular

-The application needs to expose the following APIs:
+The application expose the following APIs:

 * List of the inventory items list (item no, name, amount, inventory code). # (done)
 * Read item details (by item no). # (done)